Marco Pillini

-Marco Pillini (late nineteenth century) was an Italian painter, mainly of genre subjects.
+Marco Pillini was a late nineteenth century Italian painter, mainly of genre subjects.

 Biography

 He studied at the Albertina Academy of Fine Arts of Turin, but for many years was a resident of Paris.
 He dedicated himself almost exclusively and was prolific in Genre painting, his canvas had a sharp simplicity.
 Among his works: Un tamburo intempestivo; Un precoce autoritario; Breton Youth: Poor Breton Family; Fratellanza.
 He exhibited in London, Paris, and Italy.
 His wife, Margherita Pillini, was also a painter.